SpeedyZ500/pytest-instructions/README.md

 using TestClasses can be a good way to group the positive and negative test cases for functions together.

 ## 8 Parameterizing Tests

+You may need to test several functions that are similar, perhaps they are two children of the same abstract class, which should preform the same operation, but in different ways.
+Or perhaps you have many functions that have similar data requirements, just slightly different parameters are required.
+Parameterizing tests can be used in both of these cases.
+This is also useful when you want to make sure that it works for a variety of inputs, allowing for the testing of edge cases.
+It is also possible to parameterize Fixtures, and it will behave in much the same way.